Siphon880gh/devbrain/Scraping/Scrape circle.so/Scrape videos circle.so/_Scrape videos circle.so - Decided download multiple files (mp4 direct files).md

-Depends on if there's a download button on the video player
+What type of download depends on if there's a download button on the video player

-There's a Download button - so it's not protected:
+If there's a Download button - it's not protected:

 ![[Pasted image 20251123192028.png]]
 Clicking the download button will download a mp4 or video file, but you want to download all the lessons on the right.